pat-s/antergos_setup_guide/README.md

 ```

 Open a new terminal window and the function `pac` should be available now.
-You can now do call `pac` with all arguments listed above (`install`, `search`, etc.).
+You can now call `pac` with all arguments listed above (`install`, `search`, etc.).
-Check [GitHub - trizen/trizen: Lightweight AUR Package Manager](https://github.com/trizen/trizen#usage) for an explanation of the created functions.
+Check [GitHub - trizen/trizen: Lightweight AUR Package Manager](https://github.com/trizen/trizen#usage) for an explanation of the created aliases.

-Some explanations:

-* `pac install <pkg>`: Will install the specified package (if it exists) and moves it into `~/pkgs`.
+* `pac install <pkg>`: Install the specified package (if it exists) and move it into `~/pkgs`.
 * `pac search <pkg>`: Executes a search with the specified `<pkg>` returning all matches.
 You can then type a number of the package you want to install.
-It will be moved to `~/pkgs`.
+Package will be moved to `~/pkgs`.
-* `pac update`: Updates all installed packages (from both Arch repos and AUR).
-Shows packages which are marked as `out-of-date` by the community.
+* `pac update`: Update all installed packages (from both Arch repos and AUR).
+Shows packages which are marked as "out-of-date" by the community.
 * `pac update-git`: Updates all packages installed from `git`.
-Note: These are usually build from source and some may take some time to install.
+Note: These are usually build from source and certain packages may take some time to install.
 Don't do that daily.

 **Note:** Git packages will never update automatically as they are just a snapshot build of the (at the time of installation) most recent state of the respective repository.
 So think twice if you need a git package as it is in your responsibility to update it.
 I usually have `rstudio-desktop-git` installed to have the latest features of RStudio as the release cycles for the stable version are quite long.

-One argument of the wrapper functions to explain explicitly is `--movepkg`.
+One important argument of the wrapper functions that should be explained in more detail is `--movepkg-dir`.
-It will move all built packages `<package.tar.xz>` into `~/pkgs`.
+It will move all built packages (`<package.tar.xz>`) into `~/pkgs`.
 This has the advantage that you do not need to rebuild a package that took a long time to install if you want to re-install it - just do a `pacman -U ~/pkgs/<package.tar.xz>`.
+See [section 3.2](https://github.com/pat-s/antergos_setup_guide#32-apps) for a handy use case.

 ## 2.2 Enable parallel compiling